This post originally appeared on CEOWorld.biz and was co-authored by Dan K. Golden, strategy director and Margaret Molloy, global CMO.

 A brand is just as important as the location of the world headquarters or the new organizational chart.
 A brand continues to live long past the final handshake, in the hearts and minds of customers and employees alike.
 Upon merging brands, executives need to dedicate the attention and resources required to ensure a brand does not just merely exist once the deal is done, but thrives in fresh, new and unexpected ways.

-Dan Katz-Golden is group director of strategy.
+Dan Katz-Golden is group director of strategy in New York.
 Follow him on Twitter: @dkg000